Themezly/Documentation/pages/framework/elements/sections-menu.md

 Sections Menu element creates dots sections menu that auto scrolls to a section when clicked on.
 Element popup contains following options;

 #### Defaults tab{.options-tab}
 1. __ Menu metrics __ &nbsp;-&nbsp; Adjust menu metrics.
 Show after will show the menu after user has scrolled certain amount of pixels.
 If set to 0 menu is always shown.
-Custom position will let you adjust menu top position.
+Custom position will help you adjust menu top position.
 1. __ Add to menu __ &nbsp;-&nbsp; Add Hero or Footer sections to the menu.
 1. __ Container metrics __ &nbsp;-&nbsp; Add custom class or ID to HTML container and adjust visibility on specific devices.